Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 (lambda f, n: 1 if n==0 else n * f(n-1))(????????, 5)
 ```

 So now we have an anonymous function, but it takes a parameter that we're not sure how to fulfill.
 This next bit is admittedly a bit of a leap.
-What goes where the `????????` is sitting above?
-Since it's a recursive call, the function we want is the same function itself!
+Let’s think through what goes where the `????????` is sitting above.
+Remember that this is a recursive call, we want to pass in the same function that we’re calling!
 Can we do that?

 If we could use names we might try something like this: